Acne Face Map: What Your Skin Breakouts Are Telling You

 Healing your skin is possible.
 If you want a full list of glow-boosting recommendations, here are our best skin care tips to follow: It covers everything from diet and exercise to vitamin C serums and what SPF to pick.
 But if you want to start internally, these five tips are the best place to start:

-- Eat a low-inflammation diet: Since we know that inflammation can wreak havoc on the body and skin, leading to breakouts, make sure to keep your overall inflammation low with a diet rich with dark greens, fruits, colorful veggies, lean proteins, and healthy fats.
+- Eat a low-inflammation diet: Since we know that inflammation can wreak havoc on the body and skin, leading to breakouts3, make sure to keep your overall inflammation low with a diet rich with dark greens, fruits, colorful veggies, lean proteins, and healthy fats.

-- Manage your stress: Stress has been shown to trigger hormone imbalances in the body, which leads to breakouts.
+- Manage your stress: Stress has been shown to trigger hormone imbalances in the body5, which leads to breakouts.
 Activities like yoga, meditation, and more exercise reduce everyday stress and boost your energy and mood.

 - Support with antioxidants and adaptogens: Antioxidants neutralize free radicals and quench minor inflammation—in the process they stop a cascade of destructive damage.
 Adaptogens are effective herbal tonics that can help handle oxidative stress by restoring the body's homeostasis when undergoing stress, which means they have the ability to balance and stabilize the body's systems.
 They also possess anti-inflammatory properties.
 You can use these both topically and through supplementation.